Studying abroad in Sweden will give you a chance to live in one of the world's most stunning and spectacular settings.

 Prospective host families undergo a rigorous screening process.
 Participants can rest assured that only suitable host families will be selected.
 In fact, many of our current host families have hosted students in the past, showing what an impactful experience it was.

 In order to qualify as a host family, the prospective hosts must:

 We will connect you with your host family prior to your arrival in your host country.
 By e-mailing and speaking with them before arriving, it will help break the ice when you finally meet in person.
 It will also show that you are as excited to live with them as they are to host you!

-No. You can choose your destination country, but you must be flexible about where you are placed within that country.
+No, you must be flexible about where you are placed within Sweden.
 We make it a priority to place students with host families that closely match your interests and personality.
-For this reason we work first to find a suitable family rather than a destination preference.
+For this reason, we work first to find a suitable family rather than a destination preference.
 We can never guarantee placements in any specific city or region, and we match based on compatibility with the host family.

 There is no guarantee that you will have a host sibling your age.
 Your host family may have young children, teenage children, or grown children who no longer live at home.
 Regardless of the age of your host siblings, they’ll be excited to welcome into the family!

 Most students have their own rooms.
 However, houses are smaller in Europe and depending on your host family, you may be expected to share a room with a host sibling of the same gender.

 Greenheart Travel strongly recommends that all program participants be fully vaccinated against COVID-19 before arriving to their destination country.
 If you will not be vaccinated against COVID-19 by the start of your program, please contact a Program Manager to confirm that your destination country will accept non-vaccinated participants.

 All participants are required to submit a record of immunizations during the application process.

 You will be required to have a local phone number.
 Please make sure that your U.S. phone is “unlocked” as to accept a SIM card from Sweden!
 We give you tips and advice for communication while abroad during your program.